csab35/projectwork/docs/user.story.md

 Given I am on the registration page
 When i enter valid data(e-mail, password)
 Then i see confirmation message
-And i will be able to login with my mail-adress and my password
+And i will have a account

 Rules: User story 2:
+                     regisztrált adatokkal betudunk jelentkezni

+Example: scenario: Login is working with certain data

+Given I am on the login page
+When i enter registered data(e-mail, password)
+Then i will be able to you my own account

+Rules: User story 3:
                     Adott terméket/ket kidobja a keresőmező
 Example: scenario: Searching a product with keyword Given I am on the homepage
 When i enter a certain word in search bar
 And i press search button
 Then i should see te certain product

+Rules: User story 4:
+                   Kosár kezelése-A felhasználó módosíthatja a termékek mennyiségét a kosárban

+Example: scenario: Increasing the quantity of product in cart

+Given i have a product in my cart
+When i change the quantity of product to 2
+Then the cart should reflect the new quantity